A/B Testing Calculator: Calculate your statistical significance

 Statistical significance is used to ensure that any data you collect falls well within the margin of error you have deemed acceptable (signified by a confidence level), and that any final data is not one prone to error.

-The first stage in A/B testing (or finding out statistical significance) is to formulate a hypothesis.
-There is a null hypothesis (H0, 0 being ‘nought’) and an alternative hypothesis.
-Typically the null hypothesis states that there is no relationship between the variables that you are comparing.
+Typically, the null hypothesis states that there is no relationship between the variables you are comparing.
 The alternative hypothesis tries to prove a relationship exists and that the “test” is successful.

 A p-value signifies the strength you have in favor of your hypothesis.

-In A/B testing you must also decide if you are going to conduct a one-tailed or two-tailed test.
-One tailed tests can only account for directional effects from your alternative hypothesis.
-Two tailed tests on the other hand, also account for the eventuality that your hypothesis may have a negative impact.
+In A/B testing, you must also decide whether to conduct a one-tailed or two-tailed test.
+One-tailed tests can only account for directional effects from your alternative hypothesis.
+Two-tailed tests, on the other hand, also account for the eventuality that your hypothesis may have a negative impact.
 It is the safer approach.

-Although A/B testing is an excellent technique for trying out changes and updates to your product, you need to go about conducting it the right way.
-There are a few techniques and guidelines you can keep in mind while conducting A/B tests.
+Although A/B testing is an excellent technique for trying out changes and updates to your product, you need to conduct it the right way.
+There are a few techniques and guidelines you can keep in mind while conducting A/B tests, which are:

 The more people that partake in your tests, the more accurate the insights you will receive.
 For A/B testing, it means that you run your tests for a longer period of time, giving more people the chance to test out your null and alternative hypothesis.